AyeAreEm/current/docs/Compiling.md

 # Compiling
-Just a quick little thing to show how to compile your program in current
+Just a quick example to show how to compile your program in current

-## Basics
+## Executable
 Build:
 ```console
 $ current build main.cur